UK Global Talent Visa for Software Engineers

 Does my GitHub profile alone qualify me for the Global Talent Visa?

-No. A GitHub profile with open-source work is good evidence for OC1, but you need to select one mandatory criterion (MC1 or MC2) and two optional criteria.
-GitHub can support OC1 if the repos demonstrate real-world adoption, not just personal projects with no users.
+No. A GitHub profile with open-source work is good evidence for OC2 (recognition beyond occupation), but you need to select one mandatory criterion (MC1 or MC2) and two optional criteria.
+GitHub can support OC2 if the repos demonstrate consistent ongoing contributions with real-world adoption, not just personal projects with no users.

 I work at a FAANG company.
 Does that help my application?